Christiaan-Ghijselinck/KangooZE-apk/README.md

 - Open Settings via the "gear" icon on top of the Application.
 - Select the dongle on top of the Settings window ( tap two times if no other device is paired ).
   Select "keep screen on" to avoid that the Application goes to sleep ( consumes more energy ).
-  Select "LG" battery type at the bottom for a Kangoo 33 kW  ( AESC is default for a Kangoo with a 22 kw battery ).
+  Select "LG" battery type at the bottom for a Kangoo 33 kW  ( AESC is default for a Kangoo with a 22 kW battery ).
 - The Application should now connect to the dongle, and after a few seconds, data should appear.
 - Detailled data about the tractionbattery is displayed after a tap on the battery picture of the first view.
 Swipe between the three different views.